jpl-microwave-instrument-science/foam/docs/source/index.rst

 In your URS Earth data user profile, it will be necessary to authorize applications for PODAAC, GESDISC, CDDIS, and NSIDC (see https://urs.earthdata.nasa.gov/users/your_user_name/authorized_apps) to download files remotely

 Before use, FOAM needs to build a local cache.
-Make sure you have wget and gzip installed on your machine, and execute the following in a Python terminal
+Execute the following in a Python terminal

 .. code-block:: python